 Ensuring that pupils with SEND are fully involved in Academy’s activities;

-Having regard to the SEN Code of Practice when carrying out these responsibilities;
+Having regard to the SEND Code of Practice when carrying out these responsibilities;

 Being fully involved in developing, monitoring and subsequently reviewing SEND policy;